axiomhq/next-axiom/README.md

 }
 ```

+## Improve API routes logging performance (Vercel)

+If you have Vercel's integration enabled and don't mind the log drain cost, you
+can make use of the log drain feature to send logs from API routes to Axiom.
+This would tell next-axiom to use `console.log()` to send logs to Vercel's log drain instead of sending the logs directly to Axiom and waiting for the logger's http flush request to complete.

+To enable this feature, set the `AXIOM_ENABLE_VERCEL_LOGDRAIN` environment variable to `true`.

 ## Upgrade to the App Router

 next-axiom switched to support the App Router starting with version 1.0.
 If you are upgrading a Pages Router app with next-axiom v0.x to the App Router, you will need to make the following changes: